GSA/fedramp-automation/src/validations/constraints/README.md

 This tool is intended for FedRAMP OSCAL implementers, practitioners, and content authors, including cloud service providers (CSPs), OSCAL tool suppliers, assessors, and federal agencies.

 # 3. Installing OSCAL CLI
-This section provides instructions for setting up your local environment to use OSCAL CLI.
+This section provides instructions for setting up your local environment to run OSCAL CLI validations.

 ## 3.1.
 Prerequisites
-To use OSCAL CLI, you need the following programs and packages:
+To use OSCAL CLI, you need the following programs:
-1. *Windows only:* A Linux-like shell terminal (Visual Studio Code, WSL, MSYS2, Cygwin)
+1. *Windows only:* A Linux-like shell terminal (for example, MS Visual Studio Code, Windows Subsystem for Linux, MSYS2, Cygwin)
-2. JDK version 11 or newer
+2. JDK version 11 or newer (you can download JDK from a variety of sources; for example, [https://adoptium.net/](https://adoptium.net/), [https://openjdk.org/](https://openjdk.org/), [https://www.oracle.com/java/technologies/downloads/](https://www.oracle.com/java/technologies/downloads/))
-3. Git (any Git interface; for example, git bash, GitHub Desktop, Visual Studio Code, Oxygen Editor; for more information about Git, visit [https://git-scm.com/](https://git-scm.com/))
+3. Git (any Git interface; for example, Git Bash, GitHub Desktop, Visual Studio Code, Oxygen Editor; for more information about Git, visit [https://git-scm.com/](https://git-scm.com/))

 ## 3.2.
 Installing OSCAL CLI
 To install OSCAL CLI